kubernetes/enhancements/keps/sig-node/6247-kubelet-watchdog-diagnostics/README.md

 - Wrapping blocking calls can leave goroutines running after timeout.
 The implementation must treat timeouts as diagnostic boundaries and avoid unbounded goroutine accumulation.
+- Dynamically disabling a failing or timed-out watchdog health checker could make the watchdog loop appear healthy while hiding a real kubelet health problem.
+The initial implementation should keep failed checks visible and continue treating them as failed for the current watchdog iteration.
 - Default-visible notify error logs could be noisy in repeatedly failing environments.
 The implementation should log exceptional failure and timeout paths at default visibility while keeping success logs at high verbosity.